nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-Comments.md

 Depending on the Hosting Service, comments can either be added to a commit, or to individual line changes on diffs in the commit.

+## Log Window

+In addition, when the repository is integrated to the Hosting Provider, in the Log Window:

+A list of comments will be shown in the Files View.
+Selecting a comment allows you to:
+Jump To the comment, by showing the comment at the applicable location in the reviewed file in the Compare View.
+Edit or Delete a comment (if the comment was created by yourself) Reply To the comment.
+SmartGit will prompt you for a reply message.

 **TODO** - Comments can be applied to a commit or to a Pull Request.

 Pull Request Comments will be refreshed together with those pull requests which are locally available (see Fetch Pull Request above).